Vince4242/Vince4242.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello， I'm Chaw Wen Xuan"
+title: "Hello, I'm Chaw Wen Xuan and I griddied in Ohio💔🗣️🔥🔥🔥🔥🔥"
-subtitle: "and I'm gonna murder you"

 author_profile: true
 redirect_from:
   - /about/